-The idea to be implemented is that as the rat moves around its environment, place fields are created which map an area in the environment to spiking activity in a group of cells.
+The idea to be implemented is that as the rat moves around its environment place fields are created which map an area in the environment to spiking activity in a group of cells.
 When the rat moves between place fields it learns an adjacency association between the corresponding groups of cells.
 Eventually, when it reaches a food reward, it also learns an association between the presence of food and the place field in which the food was found.
-Now, when the rat is placed in any part of the explored environment, a mechanism is required for it to find the food.
-This involves a diffusion-like process where the desire for food excites the pattern of the place field corresponding to the location of the food.
+Now, when the rat is placed in any part of the explored environment, a mechanism is be required for it to find the food.
+This involves a diffusionlike process where the desire for food excites the pattern of the place field corresponding to the location of the food.
 The learned adjacency relations are then used to propagate the activity into patterns for place fields one step removed from the food.
 The process is continued until the diffusing signal reaches a place field which is adjacent to the rat's current place field.
 The rat then moves into this place field, and so on until it gets to the food.
 In effect, there is a signal diffusing back through its internal representation of the environment and it heads to the point where this signal meets a short range signal moving out from its current location.

 Just as with the design of software, although this scenario may seem plausible, it is next to impossible to find its flaws or weaknesses without actually implementing it.
 For example, one problem with the above which may not be immediately obvious is that the association learning mechanism is still active while recall is taking place, causing the strengths of learned associations to change in the absence of new information, and rapidly corrupting the internal representation of the environment.
 But this soon becomes apparent in the process of building a model to perform the task.
 The first step is to decide which features should be implemented with biologically plausible mechanisms, and which ones should be done with higher level components.

 Because the main interest is in the learning and use of representations of the environment, motor control and the formation of place fields will be handled by logical components as described in the next subsection.
-Populations of spiking cells will be used for the hippocampal regions as described in "A Framework for Studying Interaction Between Network Models and A Simulated Environment" through "Goal-Directed Behavior and Action Selection."
+Populations of spiking cells will be used for the hippocampal regions as described in sections 9.2 to 9.5.